-The Covid pandemic resulted in many residents becoming newly vulnerable while also exacerbating the needs of those already vulnerable.
+The COVID-19 pandemic resulted in many residents becoming newly vulnerable while also exacerbating the needs of those already vulnerable.
 Boroughs had to urgently respond to these changing needs by putting in place new ways of working, structures and support services, including partnerships with the VCS and community organisations.

 Building on the knowledge and lessons learned, Hackney and Newham worked together on a pilot to test the effectiveness of a holistic preventative model.
 This proactive approach sought to equip staff with the right resources and knowledge to enable them to have better conversations with residents, signpost them to the services they need, and follow up their journey, so they don’t have to repeat their story every time they get in touch.

 The outputs from this project include: